SEBR-0429/u4_django_fullstack/README.md

 For this webpage you will create a list of local venues, each of which have a number of events belonging to them.
 Then, using React with the Axios library, lets Get those venues and events and render them on our screen in a clean, professionally styled, user-friendly webpage.

+Make sure that you test all of your routes on ThunderClient before working on attaching your Front End and Axios!

 You will need :

 - A newly created Github Repo for Front and Back Ends
 - At least 4 Back end paths (Index and Show of Venues and Events at each venue)
 - A functioning SPA built with React, or with Django Views
 - A front-end Router that has a landing page with each Venue, with clickable links to see the individal shows belonging to each
-- At least 1 additional route of Create, Update, or Delete for at least 1 of your models
+- Create, Update, or Delete routes for at least 1 of your models across front and back ends

 We will be presenting our projects Friday 7/19 2PM EST